Professional Community for Car Dealers, Marketing, Advertising and Sales Leaders

 Finding a lost earring in the jewelry box, discovering the old autographed Tom Seaver baseball card when you clean out the attic, and learning that the shirt you are about to pay retail for is discounted, are all pleasant surprises.

-How about walking into your bank and having the ATM talk with…Continue
+How about walking into your bank and having the ATM talk with you and then give you a gift for being a customer?
+Could…Continue

 Inspired by Richard Holland's post "For Employees, Recognition Trumps Money."